The Venus Throw: Plot summary

 The year is 56 BC.
 Gordianus is visited in disguise by his old friend and teacher Dio, a diplomat who led an Egyptian delegation to Rome.
-Dissatisfied with their king, Ptolemy XII, the contingent planned to appeal to Rome’s Senate.
+Dissatisfied with their king, Ptolemy XII, the contingent planned to appeal to Rome's Senate.
 However, Dio reveals that he is the last member of the delegation and implores Gordianus to keep him alive.
 His companion, a eunuch by the name of Trygonion, also appeals to Gordianus despite his clear dislike for the philosopher.
 Hesitating due to the potential danger, Gordianus asks Bethesda and his daughter, Diana, to serve dinner to his late night guests while he deliberates.
-Gordianus ultimately rejects the philosopher’s plea, citing his plans to visit his second son Meto, currently campaigning with Julius Caesar.
+Gordianus ultimately rejects the philosopher's plea, citing his plans to visit his second son Meto, currently campaigning with Julius Caesar.

 In the morning, Gordianus and his eldest son, Eco, head out for their month-long visit.
 Upon returning, Gordianus learns that Dio was stabbed to death on the very night that he had visited.
 Before fully processing the news, Belbo announces that Trygonion has called upon him yet again.
 Revealing himself to be an agent of the scandalous widow, Clodia, Gordianus agrees to meet with her out of curiosity.
 Arriving at her horti on the Tiber, he is introduced to the scantily clad Clodia, her trusted slave, Chrysis, and her equally infamous brother, Clodius.
-Believing that Marcus Caelius’ debts to Pompey, who wishes to keep Ptolemey XII in power, motivated him to murder the philosopher, Clodia hires Gordianus to find evidence against her former lover.
+Believing that Marcus Caelius' debts to Pompey, who wishes to keep Ptolemey XII in power, motivated him to murder the philosopher, Clodia hires Gordianus to find evidence against her former lover.
 Reluctantly agreeing, Gordianus heads to the Subura to confer with Eco.
 Knowing the scandal attached to Clodia and her brother, Clodius, Eco unsuccessfully urges his father to drop the case.
 Upon leaving his son, Gordianus and his bodyguard, Belbo, realize they are being followed.

-The next day, Gordianus visits the last two places Dio stayed at.
+The next day, Gordianus visits the last two places Dio stayed.
 Beginning with the house of Lucius Lucceius, where Dio's slave was accidentally poisoned instead of him, Gordianus confronts Lucius.
 Mistakenly believing that Cicero sent him, Lucius is initially talkative before realizing the truth.
 From then on, Lucius insists that the slave died of natural causes and that Dio was merely paranoid.
-On his way out, Lucius’ wife ushers Gordianus over.
+On his way out, Lucius' wife ushers Gordianus over.
 Confirming that her husband is in denial, she reveals that the two slaves who prepared Dio's food had suspiciously gone out that day, returning with some mysterious spices.
-Following Dio's death, the two then attempted to buy their freedom with a staggering amount of silver only to be condemned to the mines instead.
+After Dio's death, the two attempted to buy their freedom with a staggering amount of silver only to be condemned to the mines instead.

-Gordianus then heads for Titus Coponius' house, where Dio met his untimely death.
+Gordianus heads for Titus Coponius' house, where Dio met his untimely death.
 While there, Gordianus learns that the philosopher regularly abused one of Titus Coponius' slave girls, Zotica, who was with him the night that he was murdered.
 Unfortunately, Titus Coponius' slave, Philo, reveals that she has been sold.
-Gordianus then implores Eco to find her.
+Gordianus implores Eco to find her.